xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 # Container Orchestration

-Container orchestration automates the operational tasks required to run containers.
+**Container orchestration automates the operational tasks required to run containers.**
+- This includes tasks such as:
+	- Scaling containerized applications up or down
+	- Managing resource allocation (e.g., CPU, memory)
+	- Handling rolling updates and deployments
+	- Monitoring application health and performance
+	- Providing high availability and fault tolerance.
+- Orchestration tools help ensure that containers are running smoothly, efficiently, and in a way that aligns with the needs of the application.

 ### Key features of container orchestration